odisney2/disney_profile/README.md

     b.
 Container
     c.
 The navigation button at top of page

 3. There is a game using javascript.
 This is a very simple Tic Tac Toe game.
 The computer would radomonly pick a number between 1 and 9, and if it is available put the "O" in it.
 If it is not available, it will search for another number and see if it is available.
 Then the user can select an empty box.
 If there is something already there, it will not let you click it.
+It will check each time the computer or user select a cell to see if there is a winner.
+If there is, it will indicate it by orange background and announce winner in the winner box